salvatorenovelli/redirect-check-cl/README.md

-# redirect-check
+# redirect-check-cl

 A command-line utility to verify that a given set of URL correctly redirect to the expected location.

 ###Input:
-Takes a CSV file as an imput formatted as sourceURI`,`expectedDestinationURI`
+Takes a CSV file as an imput formatted as `sourceURI`,`expectedDestinationURI`

 Example: